Want to write a Page to Stage script?

 If you’re thinking of submitting a script for Page to Stage and are new to the experience of writing tiny plays, you might like a spot of guidance.
-Below are thirteen suggestions, compiled from a variety of sources, including feedback offered by judges of last year’s Page to Stage.
+Below are thirteen suggestions, compiled from a variety of sources, including feedback offered by judges of previous Page to Stage events.
 Don’t let them prevent you from writing that inspired piece of rule-burning, maverick theatrical genius that you’ve got in mind, but do consult them if you’d like some handy pointers.
 Their aim is to help you to avoid some common pitfalls and to steer in the direction of satisfying, functional theatricality.

 - Your stage directions shouldn’t take up more of your script than your dialogue does.
 (If they need to, because the dialogue won’t make sense without a ton of supporting explanation, then your play may not be perfectly suited to the performance venue.)

 - The same goes for those little, bracketed stage directions.
 By all means, use them, but don’t get addicted – try to craft dialogue that provides a sense of tone without needing constant support in the form of (angrily), (pensively) and (as if an enormous golden pelican has alighted on his nose).
 Try not to act all the parts from the page, but to supply the actors with dialogue, action and motivation that will inspire them to capture their characters.

 - Make something happen.
 A previous year’s Page to Stage judge offered the advice ‘Tell them not to care so much about the past and make sure their characters are doing something now.’
 Like any good story, try to build it around some sort of dramatic conflict, so that, by the end, something has changed.
 It’s not unusual for you to only realise what this is going to be whilst writing, so: